exceptionaljs/exapp/README.md

   - `deps`   - Module dependencies, added to possible deps specified by `module` (optional).
   - `config` - Module configuration, passed to the module constructor (mandatory).

-This means that instead of exporting an exapp.js compatible interface, exapp modules can just export a class to be instantiated or a module containing "new" function, that will return the instantiated module.
+This means that instead of exporting an xpart compatible interface, xpart modules can just export a class to be instantiated or a module containing "new" function, that will return the instantiated module.
 This has several advantages:

   - Module can be a JS class that implements some basics (start / end).
-  - Modules don't have to depend on exapp, the only requirement is to store the `app` object as "app" in the instantiated module.
+  - Modules don't have to depend on xpart, the only requirement is to store the `app` object as "app" in the instantiated module.
   - It's possible to implement a complex logic that will instantiate a module based on the configuration.
 For example a DB driver can instantiate a DB specific driver based on the configuration.

 Here is a following example that uses `modularize` (two files):